1. Summary of Rights and Obligations under COBRA

 6. Exit Interview

-After downloading, you are able to fill out the Montana Employment or Job Termination Package by hand or an editing software.
-Print it out and reuse the form multiple times.
-Do more for less with US Legal Forms!
+Choose to receive the document in PDF or DOCX format.
+Click on Download and locate your template in the My documents section.
+You can save the document to your device or print it out.
+After downloading, you can complete the Montana Employment or Job Termination Package either by hand or using editing software.
+Print it out and reuse the document multiple times.
+Achieve more for less with US Legal Forms!

 Being fired means that the company ended your employment for reasons specific to you.
 This may also be referred to as terminated by some companies.
 Getting laid off is different, and means that the company eliminated your position for strategic or financial reasons and not through any fault of yours.